Daffodil Days Tips

 • In row 1, work the “k2, yo, k2”, then because the bracketed instruction is what is repeated, place an eyelet marker on the right needle, then work the first sequence of “yo, skp, k9”.
 Then place another eyelet marker on your right needle.
 So now you have 11 stitches in-between your eyelet markers.

-• Now you’re instructed to repeat the 11 stitch sequence that is in brackets 6 more times.
+• Now you’re instructed to repeat the 11 stitch sequence that is in brackets until 8 sts before the center marker.
 So you’ll repeat what you just did – work the 11 stitch repeat of “yo, skp, k9” and then place an eyelet marker on the right needle.
-Do this for each of the 6 additional repeats you’ll work.
+Do this until you’re 8 sts from that center marker.

 • So now, every RS row of that lace pattern, you’ll know that the repeated sequence is worked over those 11 stitches in-between each set of eyelet markers.